CESM-Development/CAM2CESM_TestConvert/test_translation_outline.md

   scheme.

-  While none of the files in `config_files` specify `-usr_mech_infile` directly, there is logic in TCB.sh that passes `config_files/testmech` as the custom file in one test.
+  While none of the files in `config_files` specify `-usr_mech_infile` directly, there is logic in TCB.sh to use `config_files/testmech` as the custom mechanism in one test.